-This article is reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.
+This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Emotions.
 Homecoming.
 Togetherness.
 For Bengalis, Durga Puja is synonymous with all these and more.
 It is the most awaited festivity of the year that goes far and beyond being just a religious carnival.
 Snowy cotton candy clouds floating in the clear azure sky of autumn, kaash phool swaying in the breeze on acres and acres of field, the pujo-pujo feel in the air.